 After a brief overview of the history and theoretical foundations within the counselling and psychotherapy fields participants will be introduced to various verbal approaches for honoring deeper issues within our work with children, youth and adults including trauma, anxiety, depression, loss and grief.

 Through the application of multiple learning styles including lecture presentation format, aural and visual case study material, discussion, evidence-based research and experiential interactions we will explore implications for blending verbal and nonverbal approaches within a music therapy context.

-- Be able to identify the main principles within the field of verbal psychotherapy
+- Participants will be able to identify at least 2 of the main principles within the field of verbal psychotherapy

-- Be able to apply specific counselling strategies for working with music therapy populations
+- Participants will be able to name at least 1 specific counselling strategy for working with music therapy populations

-- Be able to identify the ethical issues when implementing verbal counselling skills
+- Participants will be able to identify 2 ethical issues when implementing verbal counselling skills

-- Be able to translate musical training into therapeutic verbal interactions
+- Participants will be able to describe how musical training translates into therapeutic verbal interactions

 Course Schedule and Format: